Hi everyone, I hope you’re all well!

 This post is not to judge anyone.
 My outlook on life is that as long as it doesn’t harm anyone, do whatever makes you happy.
 Drink as much as you feel comfortable with, party as much as you want, do whatever you like.
 I mean, I’ve done it incessantly for the last decade – and if anyone had told me otherwise I’d of told them where to go.
 A lot of people can drink a few glasses of wine and stop, or have a few cocktails and stop, or even drink a lot and feel fine the next day and it doesn’t affect their life at all and that’s great, but I’m one of the unfortunate people who alcohol affects in an exceptionally negative way, and right now, there’s not space in my life for it.

 I’m sure most people experience ‘the fear’ the next day, and for people who already suffer from anxiety, it can be overwhelming.
 For me, it’s just not worth it currently.
-Removing alcohol from my life, my head is clearer, I feel more in control, and a lot less anxious.
+Removing alcohol from my life for a while, my head is clearer, I feel more in control, and a lot less anxious.
 And for me, that’s worth everything.

-So for now, alcohol has been removed from my life, other than if whatever I’m cooking requires some wine or ale or whatever it may be.
-If that changes, I’ll let you know, but I can’t see that happening for a very long time.
+So for now, alcohol has been removed from my life temporarily, other than if whatever I’m cooking requires some wine or ale or whatever it may be.
+If that changes, I’ll let you know, but it won’t be for a while!

 Here’s to something I never thought I’d write…going sober!